The 10 Very Best Things to Do in Warsaw, Poland

 Stroll around Łazienki Park

-Aside from a pleasant stroll, the park has some other stuff on offer, like the Palace on the Water, also known as the “Palace on the Isle,” which is located on an island in the middle of one of the park’s lakes.
+Aside from a pleasant stroll, the park offers other delights, such as the Palace on the Water, also known as the “Palace on the Isle,” which sits on an island in the middle of one of the park’s lakes.

 The palace is now a museum, home to a collection of art and artefacts from the 18th and 19th centuries.
-You’ll also find the Chopin Monument, which is dedicated to the famous Polish composer Fryderyk Chopin.
+You’ll also find the Chopin Monument, dedicated to the renowned Polish composer Fryderyk Chopin.

 Things to Do in Warsaw 082